The Christ Index

 12. Christ Connection - He Became the Man

 When David hears "Thou art the man," he has nowhere to run.
 He is the thief, the murderer, the one who deserves death.
-Centuries later, on a cross outside Jerusalem, Jesus will say something similar - not to condemn, but to redeem.
-He will take upon Himself the sin that every reader of this story recognizes in themselves.
-Isaiah saw it: "He was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripe…
+Centuries later, Jesus will take upon Himself the sin that every reader of this story recognizes in themselves.
+Isaiah saw it: "He was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed" (Isaiah 53:5).
+David heard the verdict that named his guilt; Jesus bore the…

 Open the chapter →

-13. Christ Connection - Restoration of the Violated
+13. Christ Connection - The Least of These

 Open the chapter →